Richard Clement Moody: Settlement

+Moody's office was renamed Governor of the Falkland Islands in June 1843, when he became Commander-in-Chief of the Falkland Islands.
 Moody's secretary, Murrell Robinson Robinson [sic], a surveyor and engineer, was the nephew of one of Moody's tutors.
-Moody appointed Robinson as a JP in 1843, but banished him from the Islands in March 1845, with the statement that he set-out 'axe in hand' for some other colony.
-The botanist Joseph Dalton Hooker, who arrived on the Islands with the expedition of Sir James Clark Ross, described Moody as 'a very active and intelligent young man, most anxious to improve the colony and gain every information [sic] respecting its products'.
+Moody appointed Robinson as a JP in June 1843, but banished him from the Islands in March 1845, with the statement that he set-out 'axe in hand' for some other colony.
+The botanist Joseph Dalton Hooker, who arrived on the Islands with the expedition of Sir James Clark Ross, described Moody as 'a very active and intelligent young man, most anxious to improve the colony and gain every information[sic] respecting its products'.
 Moody granted Hooker use of his personal library, which Hooker described as 'excellent', and the two became friends.
-Moody's refusal to acquiesce to George Thomas Whitington's attempt to force him to travel in the brig Alarm provoked a feud between their families (the latter of which included John Bull Whitington in The Falkland Islands) that continued during Moody's tenure as Governor of the Falkland Islands and in the Colonial Magazine of November 1844.
+Moody's refusal to acquiesce to George Thomas Whitington's attempt to force him to travel in the brig Alarm provoked a feud between their families (the latter of which included John Bull Whitington in The Falkland Islands) that continued during Moody's tenure as Governor of the Falkland Islands and in the Colonial Magazine of November 1844, during which Moody said of John Bull Whitington that it was 'unbecoming my station to take any further notice of this individual'.